ECCOE’s digital micro-credentials

 This consultation aims to gather feedback on our proposed credential data structure as well as a number of additional controlled vocabularies that we believe can enhance the quality and transparency of digital micro-credentials.

-Click here to login with the username and password sent to you in the invitation email.
+If you received access credentials you can click here to login with the username and password sent to you in the invitation email.
 Once you’re logged in, you can click on the blue O4 Survey button.
+(But the consultation is closed)